Where to live

 It is really important to set the process in motion when it feels right for the person with Down’s syndrome and you as a family.

 The first step towards planning for the future is usually sending a written request to your local authority for an assessment of need for the person for whom you care.
-We are producing information about needs assessments which will become available by the end of November 2016.
+We have produced information about needs assessments which is available here.

 Many people with Down’s syndrome will aspire to leave the family home to live in their communities with support.
 Small but growing numbers of people with Down’s syndrome in their 20s, 30s and 40s are doing just that and living in a variety of settings including supported living, residential care and shared lives placements.
 Regardless of the type of setting, the person should be provided with the appropriate level of support to meet their needs.